react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 We are asking for input on the usefulness of this feature and use cases for apps, e.g. static `"development"` and `"production"` conditions.

-If there is a clear case that projects will benefit from dynamic configuration of matched condition names (e.g. per platform), this will inform config design.
+If there is a clear case that projects will benefit from dynamic configuration of matched condition names (e.g. per platform or from other resolve-time info), this will inform config design.